prototype74/HyperUBot/README.md

 We only provide support, if the bug or issue was **NOT** caused by third party modules or sources, that means only bugs that are caused from HyperUBot's official sources.
 Bugs caused by non-official sources for example from sideloads are irrelevant and will be ignored (or closed in `Issues` section)

+## Developing modules

+A small, introductory guide in how to develop your modules can be found [here](https://github.com/nunopenim/HyperUBot/blob/master/GUIDES/DEV_DevelopingModules.md).
+This explains the basics in how to setup your module's .py file, so that HyperUBot can load it and run it when it is called.

 ## Support Groups and Channels

 Currently we have a [News Channel](https://t.me/HyperUBotNews) (Click to join).
 Here you can find news about bot updates, changes in modules and releases in the [module-universe](https://github.com/nunopenim/module-universe).